The importance of strength and balance

 What we do now is go to the gym, we go for runs, but we are missing out on strength and balance because we think we’re invincible.
 We need to educate people it’s going to happen to them too.

-People need to set realistic targets of the fact you don’t have to be, you know, going to the gym or doing loads of stuff every little bit you do account.
+People need to set realistic targets.
+You don’t need to be going to the gym or doing loads , it’s the little things you do more often.
 As I’ve said to you before, it doesn’t matter if you fall off the wagon, so long as you get back on, you know

 You’ve got to do a little bit and keep going.
 Especially women and weights!